 I was recently watching Cathy quickly sew a button on one of my shirts and made the comment, “I guess I should be sewing my own buttons with all the experience I have with needle and thread.”
-I quickly told her; however, she did a much better job which is true.
-I believe the average seamstress is much better in sewing than the most skilled surgeon, and Cathy is far above average.
-The difference, of course lies in what one is sewing.
+I quickly told her however, she did a much better job which is true.
+I believe the average seamstress is more gifted in sewing than the most skilled surgeon, and Cathy is far above average.
+The difference lies in what one is sewing.
 Accurately placing sutures in wounds with skill and speed are basic to the work of a surgeon.
-Over the course of 45 years as a surgeon, I placed multiple thousands of sutures in untold types of wounds, and in some respects I miss exercising that skill now that I am retired.
+Over the course of forty-five years as a surgeon I placed multiple thousands of sutures in untold types of wounds, and in some respects I miss exercising the skill now that I am retired.

-During my surgical residency at Charity Hospital in New Orleans, I spent 4 years learning all the intricate techniques necessary for a general surgeon.
-Early in my first year of training when Cathy and I were newly weds, I would bring home needle holders, sutures and scissors to practice certain types of suturing.
+During my surgical residency at Charity Hospital in New Orleans I spent four years learning all the intricate techniques necessary for a general surgeon.
+Early in my first year of training when Cathy and I were newly weds I would bring home needle holders, sutures and scissors to practice all forms of suturing.
 I would sew the neck of socks together to simulate the technique of sewing intestine end to end.
-I don’t remember how many pair of socks I owned, but at one time or another they all were stitched to each other!
-I would cut them apart and then sew them back together again.
-Cathy got pretty tired of examining my handy work that year.
+I don’t remember how many pair of socks I owned, but at one time or another they all were stitched to each other.
+I would cut them apart and sew them back together again.
+I think Cathy got pretty tired of examining my handy work.
 I tried my best to convince her that I was able to place some of the most beautiful stitches ever done at the “Big Charity.”
 I know she thought I was great, but I don’t believe I ever impressed her with my surgical skills.
 I also practiced sewing in tight places by sewing objects together within a match box.
 It was certainly better to hone those skills at home with inanimate objects rather than in the operating room on a patient in need of immediate help.
 I wasn’t able to simulate the stress of the OR in our tiny apartment.

-When I began my private surgical practice in El Dorado, I was sharing office space with Bubba, even though his practice was family medicine.
+When I began my private surgical practice in El Dorado I was sharing office space with Bubba, even though his practice was family medicine.
 Initially he assisted me in the operating room until I became familiar with the other surgeons in town and could confidently ask them to assist.
-I was not doing many procedures the first year, but I was sure grateful to have him in the OR.
-He had assisted Pop for about 12 years prior to my arrival, so he was very familiar with good surgical technique.
-This was when I learned that Bubba wanted to become a general surgeon, but by the time he completed his obligation of 2 years in the US Air Force, he and La Nell had 2 children (Lydia and Andy).
-They believed they could not afford the huge expense of an additional 4 years of training at a medical center.
+I did not do many procedures the first year, but I was sure grateful to have him in the OR.
+He had assisted Pop for twelve years prior to my arrival, so he was very familiar with good surgical technique.
+This was when I learned Bubba wanted to become a general surgeon, but by the time he completed his obligation of two years in the US Air Force he and La Nell had two children (Lydia and Andy).
+They believed they could not afford the huge expense of an additional four years of training at a medical center.

 I have previously written about the spiritual conversion Cathy and I experienced when we attended the Bill Gothard seminar in Dallas in August, 1977.
-We had been married for 12 years and had been living in El Dorado for over 6 years.
+We had been married twelve years and had been living in El Dorado for six years.
 God transformed us and made us new as promised in His Word (II Cor.
 5:17).
-Bubba was one of the first to know about the change, and he began slowly to mentor me, not as a doctor who happened to be a Christian, but as a Christian who happened to be a surgeon.
+Bubba was one of the first to know about the change, and he began slowly to mentor me not as a doctor who also was a Christian, but as a Christian who also was a surgeon.

-I have never forgotten Bubba’s explanation of that particular passage.
-Every time I counseled with a surgical patient before their procedure, I could confidently say I would be placing the sutures, but it would be Jesus that would hold the edges of their wound together and cause it to heal.
+I have never forgotten Bubba’s explanation of this particular passage.
+Every time I counseled with a surgical patient before their procedure I could confidently say I would be placing the sutures, but it would be Jesus who would be holding it together and heling it.
 As my preacher friend, Luther Price would say after explaining a particularly difficult Bible passage, “My, what a God!”